Nikon D7200 vs Panasonic G9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7200 and Panasonic Lumix DC-G9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7200 or the Panasonic G9 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D7200: